DavidKonijn/DriftSearch/README.md

 cd example && python3 single_target.py
 ```

 The pipeline will output two candidate bursts.
 The first clearly corresponds to the Type II radio burst reported by Callingham et al. (2025).
 Because this burst is exceptionally bright, a second candidate is also detected due to a noise realization that exceeds the SNR threshold.
-The example completes in under a minute on a typical system.
+The example will finish running in less than a minute (on a typical system).

 ## System Requirements
 ### Hardware requirements